Importance of fluid inertia for the orientation of spheroids settling in turbulent flow: Equations of motion

 In an incompressible fluid with density $\rho_f$ and kinematic viscosity $\nu=\mu/\rho_f$, we consider solid spheroids of density $\rho_p$ and of semi-axes $a$ and $a \beta$.
 With our convention, oblate (prolate) spheroids correspond to $\beta<1$ ($\beta > 1$).
 The semi-major axis of the particle, $\tilde{a}$, is equal to $a$ ($a\beta$) for oblate (prolate) particles, and the mass of the particle is $m_p = \frac{4}{3} \pi a^3\beta\rho_p$.
 We denote by $\mathbf{n}$ a unit vector aligned with the symmetry axis of the particle, $\mathbf{n}$ (Fig. \ref{fig_def_nz}).
 The motion of solid particles is entirely characterized by the velocity of their centers of mass, $\mathbf{v}$, and their angular velocity, ${\boldsymbol \omega}$.
 In the following, we restrict ourselves to particles heavier than the fluid, $\rho_p \gg \rho_f$.

-To describe the dynamics of the settling particle we use the same model as \citep{Klett:95} and~\citep{Lopez:17}.
+We restrict ourselves to particles very small compared to the size of the smallest eddies $\eta$, the Kolmogorov length: $\tilde{a}<\eta$.
+To describe the dynamics of the settling particle we use the same model as \citet{Klett:95} and~\citet{Lopez:17}.
 This model can be rigorously justified only for a particle settling in a homogeneous flow at small particle Reynolds number $Re_p \equiv W_s \tilde{a}/\nu$ \citep{Cox65,Khayat89,Happel83,Dabade15}, and neglecting the effects of shear and unsteadiness \citep{Candelier:16}.
 But the model was shown to qualitatively describe the angular dynamics of rods settling in a two-dimensional vortex flow \citep{Lopez:17}.
-In this model, the equation of motion describing the evolution of the particle velocity $\mathbf{v}(t)$ reads:
+In this model, the equation of motion describing the evolution of the particle velocity $\mathbf{v}(t)$ in the laboratory frame reads:

 where ${\bf g}$ is gravity and $\mathbf{u}=\mathbf{u}(\mathbf{ x}(t),t)$ represents the undisturbed velocity of the fluid at the point where the particle is located, $\mathbf{x}(t)$, at time $t$.
+Aside from gravitational settling, the force acting on the particle results from the slip velocity, $\mathbf{u}_s = \mathbf{v} - \mathbf{u}$.
 Together with the equation $ d \mathbf{x}/dt = \mathbf{v}$, Eq.~\eqref{eq:dvdt} determines the position of the particle center of mass.
 The second term on the right-hand side (r.h.s.) of Eq. (\ref{eq:dvdt}) expresses the Stokes drag force, appropriate for a spheroidal particle.
 The expression of this force involves the anisotropic drag tensor

 where ${\bf n}$ is the unit vector defined above (see Fig. \ref{fig_def_nz}), and $X^A$ and $Y^A$ are dimensionless coefficients which only depend on the shape of the spheroid through the parameter $\beta$.
-Their expressions are be found in Appendix A of ~\citep{Dabade15}.
+Their expressions can be found in the Appendix.
 The third term on the r.h.s. of Eq.\eqref{eq:dvdt} represents the inertial contribution to the force.
 The dimensionless tensor $\textrm{\bf M}_I$ takes the form:

-where $\alpha$ is the angle between the slip velocity ${\bf u_s}={\bf v}-{\bf u}$ and ${\bf n}$ ($\alpha=\cos^{-1}({\bf u_s}\cdot{\bf n}/|{\bf u_s}|)$).
+where $\alpha$ is the angle between the slip velocity ${\bf u}_s={\bf v}-{\bf u}$ and ${\bf n}$ ($\alpha=\cos^{-1}({\bf u}_s\cdot{\bf n}/|{\bf u}_s|)$).

 The angular equation of motion reads: